 Authentication and Access Control

-All three platforms support enterprise identity providers:
+All three platforms support enterprise identity and access control use cases:

 Real-Time Monitoring Capabilities